 If this level of risk does not seem right for your current strategy, consider these other asset types:

 - Core Real Estate: At the low end of the risk spectrum, core properties are typically located in Tier I or Tier II markets with high demand.
 The assets are in good condition, and are leased to quality tenants.
 Investors often employ a “buy and hold” strategy.

 - Core-Plus Real Estate: Similar to core real estate, these properties are often in desirable markets, but involve slightly higher risk.
 For instance, the property could benefit from minor renovations, or it may not be fully leased.

 - Opportunistic Real Estate: As the name implies, opportunistic properties provide the highest risk, along with the highest returns.
-Investors should be aware that they may need to hold these assets for quite some time, as operators work to build a project from the ground up, or perform significant rehabilitation.
+Investors should note they may need to hold these assets for quite some time, as operators build a project from the ground up, or perform significant rehabilitation.

-Passive investors who are interested in value-add real estate should consider whether Sponsors have prior experience executing on business plans that entail potentially complex renovations or capital improvements.
+Passive investors who demonstrate interest in value-add real estate should consider whether Sponsors have prior experience executing on business plans that entail potentially complex renovations or capital improvements.
 Value-add projects involve more uncertainty and generally longer hold periods before a target exit than core or core-plus investments.
 Hence, the range of possible IRRs on a realized value-add project is generally greater than for more conservative strategies.